SringayKeno/Election_analysis1/README.md

 To create each candidate as a key, I used candidate_votes[candidate_name].
 When I added candidate_votes[candidate_name] = 0, I am setting each candidate's vote count to zero.
 Once I set it to zero, then I could start tallying the votes for each candidate.

 <img width="387" alt="candidate_vote_count" src="https://user-images.githubusercontent.com/102890151/164988886-6b199721-04af-4e96-9427-15d237704468.png">

+Print out of Breakdown of candidate votes and percentage of total votes each candidate received

 <img width="400" alt="candidate_election_analysis" src="https://user-images.githubusercontent.com/102890151/164989820-8164481d-3653-4990-b2f2-b4644e39fcb9.png">